Telluride is considered one of Colorado’s best ski resorts and one of the best in the country—and for good reason.

-There are multiple different places to rent your ski gear on the mountain and in town.
-Two of the largest outfitters are Bootdoctors and Paragon Outdoors (family-owned in both Telluride and Mountain Village) and Telluride Sports (the area’s biggest chain, affiliated with RentSkis.com; also has locations in both Telluride and Mountain Village).
+There are multiple places to rent your ski gear on the mountain and in town.
+Two of the largest outfitters are Bootdoctors and Paragon Outdoors (family-owned in both Telluride and Mountain Village) and Telluride Sports (the area’s biggest chain, affiliated with RentSkis.com; it also has locations in both Telluride and Mountain Village).

 You can also save money and time by reserving your gear online at rentskis.com.
 Pick your stuff up slopeside or even order it to be delivered to your hotel room.

 Telluride offers a variety of types of ski and snowboard lessons, including private lessons, children’s classes, adult group classes, specialty camps and an adaptive program.
 There’s a special first-time skiers guide, too.